Practical heating tips

 An annual boiler service is essential to make sure it works efficiently and is less likely to break down.
 And it’s important to remember that most guarantees will be invalid without this regular service.

 Book a boiler service by finding your local Gas Safe registered Vaillant Advance Installer using the link below.
-Alternatively contact Vaillant direct and we can offer a boiler service quotation.
+Alternatively, contact Vaillant direct and we can offer a boiler service quotation or book online by following the link below.

 Find an Installer